evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro_4MOTION/_index.md

 ---
-title: Volkswagen ID.4 GTX 4MOTION
+title: Volkswagen ID.4 Pro 4MOTION
-linktitle: ID.4 GTX 4MOTION
+linktitle: ID.4 Pro 4MOTION
-description: Volkswagen ID.4 GTX 4MOTION is an all-electric SUV with a WLTP range of up to 496 km (308 miles).
+description: Volkswagen ID.4 Pro 4MOTION is an all-electric SUV with a WLTP range of up to 496 km (308 miles).
 EVKX.net have all the details.
 weight: 10
 ---
 <!-- markdownlint-disable MD033 -->